 All fires start small, but when the weather is hot, dry and windy, a small fire can quickly become a threat to life and property.
 The Western Cape fire season occurs during the hot dry summer season and both residents and visitors to the province need to be vigilant and careful when dealing with fires or any other burning material.

-One of the main reasons for fires is unfortunately a lack of knowledge.
-Tourists visiting the Cape or people living near open veld aren’t always aware of the consequences of their actions.
+One of the main reasons for fires is a lack of knowledge.
+Help us spread the message of safety by being fire aware.

 Please note that when entering a high fire risk area: